camunda/camunda-docs-manual/content/update/activiti.md

 ---

-title: "Migration from Activiti"
+title: "Activiti Migration"
-weight: 60
+weight: 30

 menu:
   main:
     identifier: "migration-guide-activiti"
     parent: "migration-guide"
+    pre: "Guides you through the migration from Activiti to Camunda."

 ---